 You can configure your edge device to prefer a specific path when sending traffic from your on-premises network to Oracle.
-This section describes a particular situation where you must do that to ensure a consistent traffic path if your on-premises hosts use Oracle services.
+The following section describes a particular situation where you must do that to ensure a consistent traffic path if your on-premises hosts use Oracle services.

 Your on-premises network can access Oracle services such as Object Storage over multiple paths.
 You can use public paths, such as the internet or FastConnect public peering.
 With these public paths, the on-premises hosts communicate with Oracle services by using public IP addresses.

 You can also set up your on-premises network with private access to Oracle services through the VCN's service gateway .
-You might do this if hosts in your on-premises network use any of the services listed in Service Gateway: Supported Cloud Services in Oracle Services Network.
-This implementation lets your on-premises hosts communicate with those Oracle services from your private IP addresses.
+A service gateway lets hosts in your on-premises network use any of the services listed in Service Gateway: Supported Cloud Services in Oracle Services Network and communicate with those Oracle services from your private IP addresses.